Ancient South Arabian script: Numerals

 Perhaps because of ambiguity, numerals, at least in monumental inscriptions, are always clarified with the numbers written out in words.

 Zabūr

-Zabūr, also known as "South Arabian minuscules", is the name of the cursive form of the South Arabian script that was used by the Sabaeans in addition to their monumental script, or Musnad.
+Zabūr, also known as "South Arabian miniscules", is the name of the cursive form of the South Arabian script that was used by the Sabaeans in addition to their monumental script, or Musnad.

 Zabur was a writing system in ancient Yemen along with Musnad.
 The difference between the two is that Musnad documented historical events, meanwhile Zabur writings were used for religious scripts or to record daily transactions among ancient Yemenis.
 Zabur writings could be found in palimpsest form written on papyri or palm-leaf stalks.

 Unicode

 The South Arabian alphabet was added to the Unicode Standard in October, 2009 with the release of version 5.2.

 The Unicode block, called Old South Arabian, is U+10A60–U+10A7F.

 Note that U+10A7D OLD SOUTH ARABIAN NUMBER ONE (𐩽) represents both the numeral one and a word divider.